Fantastic Four (2015 film): Cast

-Mr. Richards's wife and Reed's biological mother.

 Production

 Development

 This Fantastic Four movie is sort of a celebration of all the Fantastic Four comics that have preceded it.
 We have elements from the original Fantastic Four that there's a sort of optimism and inspirational quality to the film.
 In some ways a comedy that was really distinct in the original Fantastic Four.
 Also, the notion of this dysfunctional surrogate family that comes together and has to work together is very present in the movie that owes a great debt to the originals and this idea that they are scientists and that it's almost like this science adventure, more than being superheroes...
 We also owe a lot to the Ultimate's [sic] and the current crop of Fantastic Four comics.